cloudquery/docs/docs/cli/policy/storage.md

-# Storage
+# Results Storage

-Users can store the results of a `cloudquery policy run` invocation directly in the Postgres Database that holds the configuration data.
+Store the results of a `cloudquery policy run` invocation directly in the Postgres Database that holds the configuration data.
 This enables users to unlock more downstream workflows like monitoring security results in your favorite BI tool and alerting.

+To enable storing the policy results:
+    1. Use the `--enable-db-persistence` flag when invoking the
+        ```
+            $ cloudquery policy run <policy-name> --enable-db-persistence`
+        ```
+    2. You can add a `policy` block to your existing cloudquery block in order to specify what to do with the policy results
+        ```hcl
+        cloudquery {
+            policy {
+                db_persistence = true
+            }
+        }
+        ```

 ## Table Schema